neerajdsuvarna/Ai-interviewcoach/README.md

 1. **Virtual Environment Not Activated**: Make sure you see `(test1)` at the beginning of your command prompt/terminal
 2. **Python Version**: Ensure you're using Python 3.10
 3. **FFmpeg Not Found**: Verify FFmpeg is properly installed and added to your system PATH
-4. **Ollama Not Running**: Start Ollama service before running the application
+4. **Ollama Not Running**: Start Ollama service and ensure llama3 model is pulled
+5. **Environment Variables**: Verify all required environment variables are set in `.env` file
+6. **Supabase Connection**: Check that Supabase URL and keys are correct
+7. **Payment Issues**: Ensure Dodo webhook secret is properly configured
+8. **Audio Processing**: Verify Piper TTS model files are in the correct directory

 ### **Getting Help:**
 - Check the logs in the terminal for specific error messages
 - Ensure all dependencies are properly installed
-- Verify that all required model files are in the correct directories
+- Verify that all required environment variables are set
+- Check Supabase dashboard for database connection issues
+- Review browser console for frontend errors

+### **Development Tips:**
+- Use browser developer tools to debug frontend issues
+- Check backend logs for API errors
+- Verify Mixpanel events in the Mixpanel dashboard
+- Test payment flow in Dodo's test environment